How to Qualify for Licensure

 Who Must Take the Tests?

-All students planning to enroll in their initial professional education (licensure) program in Wisconsin colleges, universities or alternative programs are required to pass the Praxis I® test(s) in Reading, Writing and Mathematics.
-Completion of the Praxis I tests is required for admission to all professional education programs.
+All students planning to enroll in their initial professional education (licensure) program in Wisconsin colleges, universities or alternative programs are required to pass the Praxis® Core Academic Skills for Educators (Core) test(s) in Reading, Writing and Mathematics.
+Completion of the Core tests is required for admission to all professional education programs.
 The tests are usually taken during the first or second year of undergraduate work, depending on the institution of higher education's policies.

-Educators applying for licenses in Wisconsin who have completed professional education programs after August 31, 1992, at colleges and universities located in other states are required to submit passing scores on the Praxis I test to the Department of Public Instruction or an equivalent basic skills tests required by their professional education programs or states.
+Educators applying for licenses in Wisconsin who have completed professional education programs after August 31, 1992, at colleges and universities located in other states are required to submit passing scores on the Core tests to the Department of Public Instruction or an equivalent basic skills tests required by their professional education programs or states.

-In Wisconsin, students who have completed their professional education after August 31, 2004, must take the appropriate Praxis II® tests for each area of certification they seek, as specified by the state for their license area(s).
+In Wisconsin, students who have completed their professional education after August 31, 2004, must take the appropriate Praxis® Subject Assessments for each area of certification they seek, as specified by the state for their license area(s).

-All state-approved professional education programs in Wisconsin require student assessments of content knowledge (in most license fields) that are determined by passing scores on the Praxis II test(s) as set by the state superintendent.
+All state-approved professional education programs in Wisconsin require student assessments of content knowledge (in most license fields) that are determined by passing scores on the Praxis Subject Assessments as set by the state superintendent.
 This includes programs offered at colleges and universities, as well as alternative training, experimental and innovative programs.
 Each Wisconsin professional education program establishes its own policy for when tests must be completed within its program sequence.
-It is important to note that no candidate may waive the requirement to take the Praxis II test(s) for his or her license area.
+It is important to note that no candidate may waive the requirement to take the Praxis Subject Assessments for his or her license area.
 This includes all scenarios of program completion.